lostoli/python-binance/README.rst

 Everything outside of websockets is complete though, which is to say at least as complete as the parent project.
 Among these improvements:

+- A Binance account and API key are no longer needed for all API calls that do not require them.
 - Compatibility with all deprecated versions of python has been removed, thus dramatically simplifying maintenance and increasing robustness.
 - Unnecessary dependencies like dateparser are removed.